3 Alternatives You Can Use When You Don’t Have Parchment Paper

 Don't be surprised by the high price compared to other papers.
 Parchment paper can be used more than once.
 Even for people who often make bread, for example, 2 times a week, one roll containing 5 meters can be used for 2 to 3 months.

 Despite its many advantages, parchment paper is not an irreplaceable item.
-If you do not have or run out of parchment paper, there are other alternatives that you can use.
+If you don’t have or run out of parchment paper, there are other alternatives or substitutes for parchment paper that you can use.
 For example, aluminum foil, using Silpat, or coating the baking sheet with flour or oil.
 Next, are the alternative ingredients that you can use to replace the parchment paper!

 I'm always surprised to hear that so many bakers haven't discovered the shining attributes of parchment paper. (thepioneerwoman.com)